Last updated: February 2014

 - A few schools use their own independent clerk to organise appeals and may recruit their own Independent panellists.

-Each Panel administrator should provide comprehensive documentation setting out the appeal process, so that parents know what procedure is to be followed.
+Each Panel administrator should provide comprehensive documentation in advance setting out the appeal process, so that parents know what procedure is to be followed.

-Medway Community Schools that are oversubscribed operate a group appeal.
-This is also applied to Sir Joseph Williamson's.
-At a group appeal, all appealing parents are invited, to hear the Admission Authority case for not admitting additional pupils in the presence of the Independent Appeal Panel, and to ask questions.
+An increasing number of schools that are oversubscribed in both Kent and Medway operate a group appeal.
+At a group appeal, all appealing parents are invited to hear the Admission Authority case for not admitting additional pupils in the presence of the Independent Appeal Panel, and to ask questions.
 The Appeal Panel can then make a decision on how many additional children should be admitted (if any), so that individual appeals can focus on the parental case, without the issues of fullness being considered further at every appeal.

-I believe this is an effective way of managing oversubscription appeals, but can produce fireworks or a difficult meeting that requires good chairmanship, as often happens at The Math.
-Kent schools do not use Group Appeals, each appeal hearing evidence on both the fullness of the school and the case for the individual child.
+I believe this is an effective way of managing oversubscription appeals, but can produce fireworks or a difficult meeting that requires good chairmanship.
+Where a group appeal is not used, each individual hearing considers evidence on both the fullness of the school and the case for the individual child.

-The services I provide in supporting appeals are detailed here on this website, and will take local variations fully into consideration.
+The services I provide in supporting appeals are detailed here on this website, and will take local variations fully into consideration, using my own experience and extensive data base of panellists.